 - 1. Coordinate executive activities, acting as decision-maker for AAFS policies and procedures. - 2.
-Act as an ex-officio member, without vote, of selected committees in order to review, study, and make recommendations or amendments on matters of AAFS activity.
-Serve in ex officio capacity as the President of the AAFS Standards Board, LLC. - 3.
-Appoint all prescribed AAFS ad hoc or standing committees.
+Act as an ex-officio member, without vote, of selected committees in order to review, study, and make recommendations or amendments on matters of AAFS activity. - Appoint all prescribed AAFS ad hoc or standing committees.
 See Article V., Section 2 of the AAFS Bylaws. - 4.
 Serve as a communication and information source for the membership through the Academy Newsfeed or other publications. - 5.
 Assist in the development of guidelines and principles for the Board of Directors Policy and Procedure Manual. - 6.
 Prepare a written or oral annual report. - 7.
 Serve as intermediary between the membership and AAFS staff, if necessary. - 8.
 Act as the representative spokesperson or appoint such with concurrence of the Board of Directors for other national or international organizations. - 9.
 Appoint the President-Elect to perform the duties of the office. - 10.
 Have judiciary responsibilities for the AAFS under the corporate laws of the State of Colorado. - 11.
 Call special board meetings as required. - 12.
 Serve as Presiding Officer at meetings of the Forensic Sciences Foundation (FSF) Members and appoint a Nominating Committee consistent with Article V., Section 4 of the FSF Bylaws.
 (Board of Directors, February 1995).

 Duties of the President-Elect: The President-Elect shall be the second-ranking elected officer of the AAFS and shall assist the President in the performance of his/her duties.
 The President-Elect shall act upon the direction of the Board of Directors to discharge the duties of the presidential office in the event of the President's absence, disability, or refusal to act.
 If the office of the President becomes vacant for any reason, the President-Elect shall succeed to the presidency until the expiration of the term for which his/her predecessor was elected and for the term of one (1) year thereafter.

 Additionally, the President-Elect shall:

-- 1. Act as an ex-officio member, without vote, of selected presidential appointed committees in order to review, study, and make recommendations on AAFS matters.
-Serve in ex officio capacity as the President-Elect of the AAFS Standards Board, LLC. - 2.
+- 1. Act as an ex-officio member, without vote, of selected presidential appointed committees in order to review, study, and make recommendations on AAFS matters. - 2.
 Assist the President in preparation and updating of guidelines and principles for the Board's Policy and Procedure Manual. - 3.
 Serve the President on other AAFS activities as designated or delegated.